 - a.
-Two Knights, may verify a member's participation.
-Only 7 entries are allowed for 2 knights verifying a member's attendance at an event, for all 3 levels. - b.
+Two Knights may verify a member's participation.
+Only 7 entries are allowed for 2 knights verifying a member's attendance at an event, for all 3 levels.\ - b.
 Knights must sign both their legal and game name. - c.
 Knights must have attended and be signed in on the event they are verifying. - d.
-If the event they are verifying isn't on the data base it didn't exist. - Exceptions may be made for special circumstances.
+If the event they are verifying isn't on the data base it didn't exist. - \Exceptions may be made for special circumstances. - 3.
+In the case of the above verifications cannot be accomplished, the audit will be heard in a Civil Court.
+A request maybe made by a member to the local Minister of Justice for a Civil Court.
+At which time the member must provide the two knights who were in attendance at the event in question to give witness as to the participations in question.
+Should the two knights verify the participations the point(s) shall be granted.
+Notification of the finding must be sent to the Imperial Ministry of Justice and the Imperial Rolls office.